-The Beginning The first Grand American Tournament was held at the Interstate Park, Queens, NY, June 12-15, 1900.
+The first Grand American Tournament was held at the Interstate Park, Queens, NY, June 12-15, 1900.
 It was a mere coincidence that the first Handicap champion, Rollo Heikes hailed from Dayton, OH, just a few miles from where the Grand American would eventually find a home in 1924.
 With no permanent location, the tournament was nomadic in its infancy.
 In addition to New York City, early host cities included Kansas City, Indianapolis, Chicago, Columbus (OH), Springfield (IL), Dayton, St. Louis, Cleveland and Atlantic City.

 In 1923, after the tournaments evolved in various ways, the Amateur Trapshooting Association was organized to replace the American Trapshooting Association.
 For the first time, trapshooting was run and organized by amateurs.
 The first Grand American under this new association was in Chicago, the last time it would be moved yearly.